nconn711/vim-environment/README.md

 # vim-environment

-This repository contains my vim and kitty (terminal emulator) configurations.
+This repository contains my amazing vim and kitty (terminal emulator) configurations.

 ## Setup
 1. Clone this repository in ~/git/